 Additional funds are also available to States to help State agencies and institutions comply with Federal audit requirements, and to fund costs associated with performing administrative reviews of institutions after the audit requirements have been met.
-A State receives such assistance in an amount equal to one and one-half percent (the percentage is reduced to one percent for fiscal years 2005 through 2007) of the payments FNS made to the State for CACFP program reimbursement to institutions during the second fiscal year preceding the year for which the funds are to be made available (42 USC 1766(i)).
+A State receives such assistance in an amount equal to one and one-half percent of the payments FNS made to the State for CACFP program reimbursement to institutions during the second fiscal year preceding the year for which the funds are to be made available.